rheamathias/SOFE3980U-Lab3-Part1/README.md

 8. Get the IP associated with the service and access the application with that IP at port 8080 using the **http** protocol.

 ## Discussion:
-1. Briefly summarize what you have learned about docker and Kubernetes including the used terminologies and their descriptions.
+1. Briefly summarize what you have learned about docker and Kubernetes, including their terminologies and descriptions.
 2. What are the advantages and disadvantages of using docker images?

 ## Design: